Kan Jen Cheng

 project page / arXiv

-An exemplar-based analogy model for audio texture manipulation that uses paired speech examples to learn transformations.
+An exemplar-based analogy (in-context learning) model for audio texture manipulation that uses paired speech examples to learn transformations.

 Last updated: